 Continuous crying in an infant or toddler (inconsolability)

 Headache, neck stiffness, confusion, or a combination in an older child

 Children with fever should be evaluated by a doctor right away if they have any warning signs or are less than 2 months old.

 Children without warning signs who are between 3 months and 36 months old should be seen by the doctor if the fever is 102.2° F (39° C) or higher, if there is no obvious upper respiratory infection (that is, children are sneezing and have a runny nose and nasal congestion), or if the fever has continued more than 5 days.
 For children without warning signs who are over 36 months old, the need for and timing of a doctor's evaluation depend on the child's symptoms.
 Children who have upper respiratory symptoms but otherwise appear well may not need further evaluation.
 Children over 36 months of age with fever lasting more than 5 days should be seen by the doctor.

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-A description of the child's symptoms and a thorough examination usually enable doctors to identify the fever’s cause ( Examination of the Febrile Child).
+A description of the child's symptoms and a thorough examination usually enable doctors to identify the fever’s cause ( Some Common Causes and Features of Fever in Children).

 Doctors take the child’s temperature.
 It is measured rectally in infants and young children for accuracy.
 The breathing rate is noted.
 If children appear ill, blood pressure is measured.
 If children have a cough or breathing problems, a sensor is clipped on a finger or an earlobe to measure the oxygen concentration in blood (pulse oximetry).

 As doctors examine children, they look for warning signs (such as an ill appearance, lethargy, listlessness, and inconsolability), noting particularly how children respond to being examined—for example, whether children are listless and passive or extremely irritable.